EshaanAgg/web/src/content/blog/kafka-fetch.md

    - If the topic is not present in your metadata, the response should only contain one partition with the `UNKNOWN_TOPIC_ID_ERROR_CODE` (100) error code.

    - If the topic exists, loop over each of the requested partition indexes and create a partition in the `response.partitions` array corresponding to it.
-     - The tester always send valid partition indexes, so you don't need to worry about invalid parition indexes.
+     - The tester always send valid partition indexes, so you don't need to worry about invalid partition indexes.
      - You should read the data directly from the topic log file for the topic - partition pair **without parsing**!
 The `records` field required in the response partition is nothing is this exact data, prepended by the length of this data encoded as a variable unsigned integer!

 It's quite a mouthful already, but I promise you it's easier that it seems!
 Reading all this at one go is overwhelming, but you are not expected to keep it all in your mind at once.
 The stages breakdown on the platform will help you to implement all of this functionality incrementally, so don't worry!
 Think of this blog as a reference on the encoding formats for when you need it, and nothing more!

 ## Shameless self-promotion

 If you're having troubles implementing the same, you can refer to my [implementation](https://github.com/EshaanAgg/toy-kafka).
 Starring [this implementation](https://github.com/EshaanAgg/toy-kafka) or [my blog](https://github.com/EshaanAgg/web) would be a great way to stroke my fragile tech-bro ego and would let me know that this blog helped you!
-If you have any suggestions or feedback on the same, I would love to hear from you either through [GitHub issues](https://github.com/EshaanAgg/web/issues) or on the CodeCrafters forum!
+If you have any suggestions or feedback on the same, I would love to hear from you either through [GitHub issues](https://github.com/EshaanAgg/web/issues) or on the [CodeCrafters forum](https://forum.codecrafters.io/t/blog-curating-all-the-pre-requisites-for-the-consuming-messages-extension/10438)!

 Until the time we update our implementation to handle all those 100's of request parameters we ignored, so long traveller.